marktext/marktext/docs/dev/code/BLOCK_ADDITION_PROPERTY.md

   - codeContent (used in code block)

+  - cellContent (used in table cell, it's parent must be th or td block)

   - atxLine (can not contain soft line break and hard line break use in atx heading)

   - thematicBreakLine (can not contain soft line break and hard line break use in thematic break)